BigTuna08/latent_space_interpretation/README.md

 The remaining notebook, "normalizing_flows_density_estimation", runs a experiment using normalizing flows for density estimation.

-This project was completed as part of the mitacs[https://www.mitacs.ca/en/programs/accelerate] accelerate program, with Verafin[https://verafin.com/] as a partner.
+This project was completed as part of the [mitacs accelerate](https://www.mitacs.ca/en/programs/accelerate) program, with [Verafin](https://verafin.com/) as a partner..